-During the project we will develop resources for teachers, educators and education professionals, to provide them with the tools, pedagogy and theory to implement this innovative, crosscurricular approach to STEAM through the manipulation and recreation of historical techniques and heritage.
-By the end of the project we will have:
+During the project we have developed resources for teachers, educators and education professionals, to provide them with the tools, pedagogy and theory to implement this innovative, crosscurricular approach to STEAM through the manipulation and recreation of historical techniques and heritage.
+By the end of the project, we have now created:

 3. 35 manipulations and their blueprints,

 5. A Best Practice Booklet